David M. Chambers, Ph.D., P. Geop.

 Stuart M. Levit, M.S., J.D.

-Stu worked for the Montana Department of State Lands, Abandoned Mine Reclamation Bureau as a Land Reclamation Specialist, where he designed mine reclamation project plans, focusing on water quality and watershed improvement, hard rock mines, acid mine drainage prevention and treatment, artificial wetlands, and NEPA and Superfund (state and federal) compliance.
+Stu worked for the Montana Department of State Lands, Abandoned Mine Reclamation Bureau, as a Land Reclamation Specialist where he assessed minesite problems and designed mine reclamation project plans.